Exercises After Bariatric Surgery

 The plethora of bariatric surgeries and procedures available to us today are powerful weight loss tools but they do not perform miracles.
 For patients to move forward in their life after bariatric surgery, they will need to make significant lifestyle changes including committing to a consistent, healthy diet, and exercise routine.
 Exercising after bariatric surgery provides many benefits for those who will be consistent and commit to a routine.

-The Benefits of Post-Bariatric Surgery Exercise Include:
+The Benefits of Exercises After Bariatric Surgery Include:

-1. Losing the โ€œRightโ€ Kind Of Weight, and More of It!
+1. Losing the “Right” Kind Of Weight, and More of It!

 According to studies conducted by the National Institute of Health, patients who had undergone weight loss surgery and continually exercised, reduced their body mass index (BMI) by almost 5% more than those who did not.

 When our body begins to shed pounds, it will eliminate both muscle and fat.
-We do not want to lose muscle, so exercising is very important to help retain lean muscle and only eliminate fat.
+We do not want to lose muscle, so exercising is very important to help retain lean muscle and eliminate fat.
 We wish to retain muscle not only for the definition it provides but also because muscles do many jobs including burning calories, attributing to strength and stamina, helping support bones and joints, aiding in the control of blood sugar levels, and many other capacities that help us to stay healthy.

 2. Increases Energy Levels and Productivity